Coastal Carolina vs. Georgia State NCAA Football Odds, Plays and Insights | November 13, 2021

 Georgia State Stats and Trends

-- Georgia State has played nine games, with six wins against the spread.
+- Georgia State has six wins against the spread in nine games this season.

-- The Panthers have covered the spread twice this year when underdogs by 10.5 points or more (in three chances).
+- This year, the Panthers have two ATS wins in three games as an underdog of 10.5 points or more.

-- Georgia State's games this year have hit the over in 55.6% of its opportunities (five times in nine games with a set point total).
+- Georgia State's games this year have gone over the point total five times in nine opportunities (55.6%).

 - The Panthers collect 378.2 yards per game, 57.3 more yards than the 320.9 the Chanticleers give up.

-- In games that Georgia State amasses over 320.9 yards, the team is 5-1 against the spread and 4-2 overall.
+- Georgia State is 5-1 against the spread and 4-2 overall when the team picks up over 320.9 yards.

 - The Panthers have turned the ball over 10 times this season, one more turnover than the Chanticleers have forced (9).